josephwb/Decisivator/README.md

 ##### Overview
 Calculate phylogenetic 'decisiveness' sensu Sanderson, Steel, and McMahon.
-Calculations can involve matrix occupency alone (for so-called 'complete decisivess').
+Calculations can involve matrix occupency alone (for so-called 'complete decisiveness').
 The combinatorics involved can be prohibitive with large taxon-gene matrices.
 As an alternative, decisiveness can be approximated through the analysis of many random tree topologies.
 Additionally, the decisiveness of a user tree (or distribution of trees) can be quantified.